 But having a Shopify store doesn’t mean you’ll instantly see sales the day you launch or even a week or a month in.

-Put simply, without a clear strategy and some marketing, you won’t see any Shopify sales or if you have any, they won’t grow.
+Put simply, without a clear Shopify marketing strategy, you won’t see any Shopify sales or if you have any, they won’t grow.

 Marketing and Shopify Sales